Bostanabad-Research-Group/GP-for-pde-solving/README.md

 - BoTorch == 0.6.4
 - Dill == 0.3.5.1
 - Matplotlib == 3.5.3

-To use GP+, you first need to install the specific versions of PyTorch.
-The installation process involves two steps: (1) installing the specific version of PyTorch based on your system, and (2) installing GP+.

 ## Citation
 If you use this code, please cite the following paper: